Have you ever wondered how much a cruise really costs? I’m going to give you a hint.

 We ended up spending $16.99 on pictures after accounting for the $15 voucher from my parents.
 We figured it was cheaper than getting a professional photo session back at home.

 We bought some duty and tax free alcohol at a large discount compared to the prices back home.
 It set us back $49.98 but saved us money as we would have eventually purchased it at home for a much higher cost.
 We also purchased a t-shirt for a gift that was only $4.88.

 We discovered we weren’t drinking enough water so we bought a reusable water bottle for $6.50 to make sure we had water available to stay hydrated.

 In total, we spent $78.35 on miscellaneous on board purchases.
 We did end up with a $13.96 on board credit for some reason so this brought our total down to $64.39 in this category.

 Carnival adds gratuities on your statement on the last night of the cruise.
 They charge $11.50 per person per day which totaled $115.00 for us.
-We did pay this in advance of our cruise so we didn’t have to worry about it later.
+We did pay this in advance of our cruise so we didn’t have to worry about it while we were cruising.